 Under state law, most workers injured on the job are covered by workers' compensation insurance - but not New York City police officers.
 NYPD officers injured in the line of duty may pursue compensation for their injuries through other avenues, and depending on the circumstances, there may be more than one legal option available.

-Our New York City injury lawyers at Wingate, Russotti, Shapiro & Halperin, LLP, have been successfully representing the injured for more than 50 years.
+Our New York City injury lawyers at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, have been successfully representing the injured for more than 50 years.
 We have recovered hundreds of millions of dollars for our clients in a range of injury matters, including work-related injuries.
 If you are a law enforcement officer who was injured in the line of duty, you can rely on our legal team to provide outstanding representation in your claim for compensation or benefits.

 Under the New York City Police Pension Fund, an officer who has become incapacitated for the performance of duty as the result of an accident sustained in active service through no fault of the officer’s own may apply for Accident Disability Retirement (ADR) benefits.
 ADR benefits are calculated at 50% of the average final salary, less 50% of primary Social Security Disability benefits.
 Payments begin after approval by the NYC Police Pension Fund Board of Trustees.